opensearch-project/documentation-website/_security/access-control/users-roles.md

 - Modifying the `yml` configuration files.
 - Using the Cluster Settings API.

-The most user friendly approach for anyone getting familiar with roles and role mappings is to use OpenSearch Dashboards, as it is easy to navigate the creation of roles and assign those roles to users.
+The most user-friendly approach for anyone getting familiar with roles and role mappings is to use OpenSearch Dashboards, where it's easy to navigate the creation of roles and assign those roles to users.
 { .tip}

 ### Defining a basic read-only role

-To create a basic read-only role which allows access to OpenSearch Dashboards, view existing dashboards, visualizations and query different indexes, use the following permissions.
+To create a basic read-only role that allows users to access OpenSearch Dashboards, view existing dashboards and visualizations, and query different indexes, use the following permissions.

-These permissions will give the user access to all tenants and indexes on the cluster.
+The following permissions give the user access to all tenants and indexes on the cluster.
 {: .note}

 #### Cluster permission

-For the user needs read-only access to cluster-wide resources, such as visualization or dashboards, add the `cluster_composite_ops_ro` permission to that user's role.
+For the user that requires read-only access to cluster-wide resources, such as visualization or dashboards, add the `cluster_composite_ops_ro` permission to that user's role.

 #### Index permission

-If the user needs access to view visualizations, they will also need access to the index used to create the visualization.
+If the user requires access to view visualizations, they will also require access to the index used to create the visualization.
 To give the user read-only access to all indexes, specify all (`*`) under the **Index** drop-down, and **Read** in **Index Permissions**.

 #### Tenant permissions